 Language, Literacy and Numeracy support for learners who require it (including but not limited to learners who speak English as an additional language or dialect and those with additional educational needs).

 Support and guidance regarding Practical Placement from experienced, sector-leading experts.

-Supported and timely commencement of learning to ensure an efficient and positive experience for learners from enquiry to commencement of their studies.
+Dedicated support from a Learner Success Lead in collaboration with your trainer and your employer (if you are workplace learner).

-5.1 Your Trainers and Assessors
+Your Trainers and Assessors

 All Trainers and Assessors employed to deliver training and assessment on behalf of Selmar maintain their industry currency and professional development for all qualifications they deliver and assess.
 Trainers/ Assessors also maintain their Vocational Education and Training (VET) currency and professional development.